kolibrios-nextgen/kolibrios-nextgen/doc/commit-style.md

 ### Unwanted commits

-Commit messages in the style like `Refactoring`/`Update files` are __unwanted__ in the project
+Commit messages like `Refactoring`/`Update files` are __unwanted__ in the project

 ## Signing

 This is not a requirement, but it is strongly recommended to sign commits.
-This can be done by command:
+This can be done by the following command:

 ```sh
 git commit -s